September 20, 2019

 Welcome to the Beacon Employment Report, a unique analysis of California’s employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the California Employment Development Department to identify important changes in employment across industries and regions.
 The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from Beacon Economics.

 Nonfarm employment in California expanded at its fastest pace so far this year, based on the latest numbers from the California Employment Development Department, according an analysis released jointly by Beacon Economics and the UCR School of Business Center for Economic Forecasting and Development.
-Nonfarm payrolls in the state expanded by 14,600 in February, about 9,000 less than the average across all of last year.
-However, January’s monthly gain was revised up from 3,000 to 5,900, nearly double the initial estimate.
-This upward revision was expected.
+This level of growth falls below the monthly average over the last twelve months, which comes in at 26,000.
+In addition, last month’s (June) much more robust growth of 46,200 was revised down to 41,300 in the latest release.

 From a year-over-year perspective, California has added 314,200 as of August 2019.
 This is equivalent to a 1.8% year-over-year increase, which matches the fastest yearly growth rate out of any month in 2019 and is a better showing than the nation’s 1.4% rate.

 “Once again, California and its regions experienced a month of job gains and record low unemployment rates,” said Robert Kleinhenz, Economist and Executive Director of Research at Beacon Economics and the UC Riverside Center for Forecasting.
 “These numbers continue to defy all the headline grabbing predictions that a recession is just around the corner.”